PacktPublishing/Modern-Time-Series-Forecasting-with-Python/README.md

 ## Errata
-On page 3 of the Book, In chapter 1, it should be Welcome to Modern Time Series Forecasting with Python instead of Welcome to Advanced Time Series Analysis Using Python
+On page 3 of the Book, In chapter 1, it should be Welcome to *Modern Time Series Forecasting with Python* instead of Welcome to *Advanced Time Series Analysis Using Python*.